mzsnetworks/F5-AsBuilt/README.md

 For now, the current setup gives you a predictable, repeatable pipeline:

 **F5 → JSON → Markdown / Excel** with a stable schema and clear outputs.

+## 📜 License
+F5 As-Built Generator is licensed under the **GNU General Public License (GPL)**.

+---
+© MZS Networks, LLC — Confidential & Proprietary
+Internal Use Only — Do Not Distribute